boris-CTL/verilog_project_cpu/README.md

 - `Verilog/leaf/leaf_text.txt`: Assembly instructions for the leaf function.

 ## How to Run (CPU Testbench)
+Below are the instructions for running several test cases to verify the CPU's functionality.

 ### Test 1: Leaf Function
 ```sh